i92tele/my-1stproject/README.md

 ---

-**🟡 DISCLAIMER**: This system is currently in debugging phase.
-Critical fixes are pending before the bot can function properly.
-All fix scripts have been created and are ready for execution.
+**🟢 DISCLAIMER**: This system is currently in production-ready state.
+All payment systems are working with enhanced reliability, payment-to-subscription flow is fixed, and all critical issues have been resolved.
+The system is ready for testing and deployment.